 At the age of 20, the zoo taught me mortality.
 While there are no beings that could stand the test of time, it is extremely accelerated in our furry friends.
 Besides that, to be a good show presenter requires efficiency, patience, keen observation and compassion.
 Working in the zoo has been crucial in partially soothing the angsty early 20 spirit.

 There is no doubt that our show bring joy to people.
 They love the dynamism and the positive collaborative energy between the show presenter and the animals.
 On the stage, the animals are the stars, with a story to share.

-However, there is one event that stir the soul of those who are present.
+However, there is one event that stirs the soul of those who are present.
 It is just like any other show day.
 Show preparation is executed as per normal except there is a slight adjustment in the show program.
 We will be including a sniffing act during the show.

-What happen is that someone from the audience will pass us his/her belonging to hide in a few of our props.
+What happen is that someone from the audience will pass us his/her belonging to us to hide in a few of our props.
 And our brilliant border collie, Major will attempt to find the item.
 Just when everything is going smoothly, there seems to be something else inside the box.

 Raw.
 This is one of my most memorable encounter on love while working in the zoo.

 The angsty and dreamy 20s pave way to a more stable 30.

 While trying to find out where I could position myself during this eight years, I try a variety of stuff.
 Belly dancing, group fitness training, personal training, yoga teaching, soft skill training, events management and preschool sports coaching.
 I even try my hands on being a cook.